BigJammes/Sylvania-Info/content/Sylvania!/Campaign Structure.md

 ### Hayes
 - **Draconic Crown:** Found in the Dragon’s Vein Mine, this tarnished crown features small dragon motifs.
 When Hayes places it on their head, it glows faintly and plays a brief message in Felaern’s voice: _“Blood of my blood, your strength will bridge time.”_ If anyone else wears it, the crown remains inert.

-- **Echoing Lullaby:** In a ruined Essian watchtower, Hayes hears a story they recall from childhood.
-The story is mostly the same, but has one additional line in it that seems to weave in whispered instructions: _“The forge beneath the earth will light your way.”_ No one else hears the song.
+- **Echoing Lullaby:** In a ruined Essian watchtower, Hayes has a flashback to a discussion about the passage of time with his father.
+In the flashback his father refers to time as a "consistent Inconsistence".
+This is the pass-phrase that must be given to access the hidden library's secret room.

 - **Shifting Scales Amulet:** A draconic amulet in a museum in Thult reacts when Hayes approaches, shifting from bronze to a gleaming platinum hue.
 A curator notes they’ve never seen it change before.

 ### Vrynn
-4. **Shard of a Platinum Mirror:** In an abandoned manor in Essia, a shattered mirror displays strange reflections.
+26. **Shard of a Platinum Mirror:** In an abandoned manor in Essia, a shattered mirror displays strange reflections.
 When Vrynn looks into it, they see a version of themselves wearing an ancient, regal outfit.
 The reflection speaks in Gesulda’s voice: _“You are stronger than I was.
 The path I failed to tread will guide you now.”_ For others, the mirror shows only distorted shapes.

-5. **Veil of Whispers:** A piece of shimmering cloth found in Timior’s Vault seems to hum faintly when Vrynn touches it.
+27. **Veil of Whispers:** A piece of shimmering cloth found in "Royal Clothing shop" seems to hum faintly when Vrynn touches it.
 Wrapping it around their shoulders triggers a cryptic message from Gesulda: _“The gods’ chains bind all, but we are their undoing.
 Seek the past.”_

-6. **Dragon-Touched Plant:** A unique vine with metallic leaves grows in the ruins of Thult’s eastern wall.
+28. **Dragon-Touched Plant:** A unique vine with metallic leaves grows in the ruins of Thult’s eastern wall.
 When Vrynn touches it, the plant momentarily blooms with platinum-colored flowers, releasing a faint, fragrant mist.
 The mist shapes into a dragon’s eye before fading.

 ### Damseol
 - **Cedrick’s Compass:** A damaged compass in a merchant’s stall inexplicably begins spinning wildly when Damseol approaches.
 The merchant sells it cheaply, dismissing it as broken.
 When held, the needle stabilizes and points toward the Dragon’s Vein Mine, where Cedrick’s voice briefly says, _“You’ve found the path”_